laurenguido/IncrementalDerisFlowVolumeAnalyzer/README.md

 # IncrementalDerisFlowVolumeAnalyzer

-This repo is for code associated with the IncrementalDebrisFlowVolumeAnalyzer.
-This code is fully functional.
-Additional features may be added, and the repo updated, as dissertation work using this code is ongoing.
+This repo is for code associated with the IncrementalDebrisFlowVolumeAnalyzer (idfva).
+This code is fully functional; additional features may be added, and the repo updated, as dissertation work using this code is ongoing.
 All code in the repo is written in Python.
 Please email laurenmiller@mines.edu with questions.

 For analysis the user will need: